4th Cavalry Regiment (United States): Origin and early service

-The new recruits after a physical exam, were trained in horsemanship and as cavalrymen at Fort Leavenworth and Jefferson Barracks.
+After a physical exam, the recruits were trained in horsemanship and as cavalrymen at Fort Leavenworth and Jefferson Barracks.

-In the fall of 1855 the regiment was ordered to participate in an expedition against the Sioux.
-As it turned out, the regiment were not directly involved in the major engagement with the Sioux.
+In the fall of 1855, the regiment was ordered to participate in an expedition against the Sioux.
+As it turned out, the regiment was not directly involved in the major engagement with the Sioux.

-In 1856 the regiment was engaged in maintaining the peace in the Kansas Territory between the pro-slavery group who fought to make the territory a slave state, and the free-state faction, who bitterly opposed them.
+In 1856, the regiment was engaged in maintaining the peace in the Kansas Territory between the pro-slavery group, who fought to make the territory a slave state, and the free-state faction, who bitterly opposed them.
 This conflict had given rise to the term "Bleeding Kansas".

 During the summer of 1856, Cheyenne war parties attacked four wagon trains, killing twelve people and kidnapping two.
 The commander of the Department of the West recommended that the Cheyenne be punished for their attacks on emigrant trains.
-He recommended that any action be put off until spring of 1857.
+He recommended that any action be put off until the spring of 1857.

 Campaign against the Cheyenne of 1857

-In May 1857 preparation began for the expedition with the organizing of the 1st Cavalry under Colonel Edwin Vose Sumner at Fort Leavenworth.
-Sumner divided the regiment into two columns in order to circle the Cheyenne hunting grounds in central Kansas Territory.
-One column, under Major John Sedgwick, departed on 18 May with four companies, five Delaware scouts and forty wagons, heading west along the Arkansas River past Bent's Fort north up to the South Fork of the Platte River.
-There they were to meet Sumner's column, which had left Fort Leavenworth on 20 May, with four cavalry companies, 300 cattle and 51 wagons.
-Sumner's column went north and then west up to Fort Kearny, where three companies of the 6th Infantry Regiment and two companies of the 2nd Dragoons, five Pawnee scouts and ten more wagons were added.
+In May 1857, preparation began for the expedition with the organizing of the 1st Cavalry under Colonel Edwin Vose Sumner at Fort Leavenworth.
+Sumner divided the regiment into two columns to circle the Cheyenne hunting grounds in central Kansas Territory.
+One column, under Major John Sedgwick, departed on 18 May with four companies, five Delaware scouts, and forty wagons, heading west along the Arkansas River past Bent's Fort north up to the South Fork of the Platte River.
+There they were to meet Sumner's column, which had left Fort Leavenworth on 20 May, with four cavalry companies, 300 cattle, and 51 wagons.
+Sumner's column went north and then west up to Fort Kearny, where three companies of the 6th Infantry Regiment and two companies of the 2nd Dragoons, five Pawnee scouts, and ten more wagons were added.
 After considerable difficulty in crossing the South Platte River, Sumner's column and Sedgwick's columns met at the South Platte as planned on 4 July.
-The whole regiment then traveled east through central Kansas to their rendezvous with the Cheyenne on the Solomon river.
-The map in the inset shows the routes taken by both columns.
+The whole regiment then traveled east through central Kansas to their rendezvous with the Cheyenne on the Solomon River.
+The inset map shows the routes taken by both columns.

 Meanwhile, the Cheyenne, about three hundred strong, were midway between the two columns, probably around the Republican River, where they had spent the previous winter.
 The Cheyenne consisted of both Northern Cheyenne and Southern Cheyenne.
-They knew the U.S. Cavalry were searching for them, so they remained banded together longer than they normally did.
+They knew the U.S. Cavalry was searching for them, so they remained banded together longer than they normally did.